tudorcoroian17/ALP/Lab_09/proc-mac-write.md

 Since both segments (the one in `main.asm` and the one in `proclib.asm`) have the same name `CODE`, they are treated as being the same segment.

-In order to make the procedure `REPLACE_ODD` visible to other files in the system, we must specify that it is a public procedure.
+In order to make the procedure `REPLACE_ODD` visible to other files in the system, we must specify that it is a public procedure, using the `PUBLIC` instruction.
 This specification should be made before the `ASSUME` instruction. https://github.com/tudorcoroian17/ALP/blob/a4d74816376b93eb04fad02b6d08c9641b0ca446/resources/line-code/npssdf/proclib.asm#L1-L5

 The implementation of the `REPLACE_ODD` procedure is exactly the same as when we wrote it in the same segment and file (see Tudorial above).
 As such, the full body of the procedure is presented below.